About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 Zahid Chaudhry, U.S. Army, 2003

-Muhammad Zahid Chaudhry came to the United States in the late 1990s — always legal, always fully documented.
+Muhammad Zahid Chaudhry came to the United States in the 1990s — always legal, always fully documented.
 He cared for his community in Washington as a firefighter, paramedic, and first responder, and in a dozen other ways.
 In early 2001 — before September 11 — Zahid enlisted in the United States Military.
-He served with distinction, and was honorably discharged in 2005 after severe back injuries sustained on active duty.
+He served with distinction, and was honorably discharged in 2005 after severe injuries sustained on active duty.

 On August 21, 2025, Zahid was abducted at a USCIS appointment — his citizenship interview.
 He was taken to the Northwest ICE Processing Center in Tacoma, where he was held for 124 days, including time in solitary confinement.
 He was given no hearing.
 No charges were filed.
 No due process was followed.